jesusdarias/iSeeE3-Help/README.md

 Hovering over the names of the parameters, you can get information about what is the expected input format and their effect on the generated explanation.
 If parameters are left blank, default values will be given so execution is not affected.
 However, there are methods that may exceptionally require a parameter to be specified by the user, so it is encouraged to check the documentation for each specific parameter.

-Finally, the *Properties* panel for explanation method nodes include a "Run" button, that will execute this explanation method, given that you have specified a model and query if required, and that the node is attached to the behavior tree.
+Finally, the *Properties* panel for explanation method nodes includes a "Run" button, that will execute this explanation method, given that you have specified a model and query if required, and that the node is attached to the behavior tree.

 ## Building and Executing Explanation Experiences:

 The process for building and executing explanation experiences can be summarized in the following steps:

 1. **Open an existing project or create your own.**
-2. **Select and existing explanation experience from the *Trees* section or create a new one.**
+2. **Select an existing explanation experience from the *Trees* section or create a new one.**
 3. **Select the root node and define its properties.**
 4. **Select the model that will be used for explanations and provide a query if needed.
 Remember to save the query.**